Faculty and Student Travel Grants Programs

 These forms are also non-standard and will vary from campus to campus.

-- You should check with your travel officer to be sure you have the correct form for your campus.
+- You should check with your travel officer to be sure you have the correct form for your campus and for any help in accurately completing it.

 - Two weeks after approval OR two weeks after travel (whichever is later), a Travel Expense Claim Form shall be completed and the original, signed copy accompanied by appropriate original documentation (e.g. airline ticket receipt) shall be submitted to your college/department travel officer.